 While the families are certainly pleased that there is some action, they’re questioning how the remaining action will playout for the other victims.
 The Virginia Department of Transportation did dial back the speed for the on-ramp in December in response to this crash and a few others that have happened on that ramp.

-If you have been injured in a car crash, contact our car accident attorneys Richmond for help.
+If you have been injured in a car crash, contact our car accident attorney in Richmond for help.